kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/example1.md

   resourceVersion: ""
 ```

-Also check out the SinglePlacementSlice objects in `root:work-s`.
-It
+Also check out the SinglePlacementSlice objects in
-should go similarly, but the `destinations` should include only the
+`root:my-org:wmw-s`.
+It should go similarly, but the `destinations`
-entry for florin.
+should include only the entry for florin.

 ## Stage 3